jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 The weaponization of legitimate tools, such as RMM tools in particular, remains an interesting and increasingly popular item in adversary arsenals.
 As reported by CISA and others, RMM abuse is increasingly popular in intrusions for several reasons:
-56% of incidents were malware free, meaning adversaries opted for exploiting scripting frameworks or legitimate tools in place of malicious software.
+56% of incidents were “malware free,” meaning adversaries opted for exploiting scripting frameworks or legitimate tools in place of malicious software.
-The applications in question are legitimate software, thus evading anti\-malware solutions.
+• The applications in question are legitimate software, thus evading anti\-malware solutions.
-Many organizations already run RMM software, allowing adversaries to blend in to the environment.
+• Many organizations already run RMM software, allowing adversaries to “blend in” to the environment.
-RMM tool use is not typically audited, especially in small organizations, allowing for multiple RMM frameworks to be observed in the same environment.
-This diffusion of tools defeats potential detections, such as identifying a new RMM framework different from an existing baseline.
+• RMM tool use is not typically audited, especially in small organizations, allowing for multiple RMM frameworks to be observed in the same environment.
+This diffusion of tools defeats potential detections, such as identifying a “new” RMM framework different from an existing baseline.
 8
 SMB Threat Report
-From Huntress observations, RMM and remote access tools are distributed among several frameworks, with ConnectWise ScreenConnect figured most prominently, as seen in Figure 2 below.
+From Huntress observations, RMM and remote access tools are distributed among several frameworks, with ConnectWise ScreenConnect figured most prominently, as seen in Figure 2 below.¹
 Adversary choice of RMM tool, while interesting for trend analysis, is not necessarily as significant as the fact that adversaries are deploying some form of RMM in intrusions.
 In